ThomasBaGe/cpforager-dev/README.md

 # Documentation

-Using [Sphinx](https://www.sphinx-doc.org/en/master/index.html), the entire documentation of **cpforager** package is automatically generated with the following command lines :
+Using [Sphinx](https://www.sphinx-doc.org/en/master/index.html), the entire documentation of **cpforager** package is automatically generated with the following bash command lines :

 ```bash
 cd doc/